apoorvkh/torchrunx/CONTRIBUTING.md

 We use the [`uv`](https://github.com/astral-sh/uv) package manager.
 Simply [install `uv`](https://github.com/astral-sh/uv#installation) and run `uv sync` in this repository to build the environment.
 Run `source .venv/bin/activate` to activate the environment.

 We use `ruff check` for linting, `ruff format` for formatting, `pyright` for static type checking, and `pytest` for testing.
+We expect all such checks to pass before merging changes to the main branch.
 We build wheels with `uv build` and upload to [PyPI](https://pypi.org/project/torchrunx) with `uv publish`.
-Our release pipeline is powered by Github Actions.
+Our CI pipelines are powered by Github Actions.

 ## Pull Requests

-Make a pull request with your changes on Github and we'll try to look at soon!
+Make a pull request with your changes on Github and we'll try to look at it soon!
 If addressing a specific issue, mention it in the PR, and offer a short explanation of your fix.
 If adding a new feature, explain why it's meaningful and belongs in __torchrunx__.

 ## Testing